-When it comes to talking about Rich Communication Services, the same features are often emphasized.
+When it comes to talking about Rich Communication Services (RCS), the same features are often emphasized.
 RCS is secure – it is both encrypted in transit, and A2P/P2A and P2P traffic are separated by default, making it resistant to the threats of spam and grey routes that currently plague MNOs.

 However, what we think is the real key to RCS – what will bring all that monetizable traffic; what will be the backbone that delivers that richer content – is the overall experience.
-The ability to send images and content pales in comparison with the additional interactivity that RCS brings to A2P and P2A.
+The ability to send images and content pales in comparison with the additional interactivity that RCS brings to A2P messaging and P2A messaging.

 Active engagement may be the defining feature of RCS technology.
 What we are potentially looking at is not simply another channel, or an alternative to apps, but a completely new experience.
 Look at any of the available demos available: RBM use cases make the customer experience inherently interactive.